-Let’s take a closer look at the different types of sushi in Japan.
+Let’s take a closer look at the different types of sushi!

-The common four types of sushi that every Japanese person knows of include nigiri-zushi, maki-zushi, chirashi-zushi, and inari-zushi.
+The common seven types of sushi that every Japanese person knows of include Nigiri zushi (Nigiri sushi), Makizushi (Makisushi), Chirashizushi (Chirashi sushi), Inarizushi (Inari sushi), Sushi rolls, Oshizushi and Others.
 If you add in the local forms of sushi, there are as many types as there are regions.
-The most famous of these is nigiri-zushi, and it is what most out-of-towners are referring to with the word “sushi”.
+The most famous of these is nigiri-sushi, and it is what most out-of-towners are referring to with the word “sushi”.

-Maki-zushi is broadly categorized as hoso-maki (skinny rolls), futo-maki (thick rolls), saiku-maki (decorative rolls) and te-maki (hand rolls), which are actually a type of skinny rolls.
+Makizushi is broadly categorized as Hoso-maki (thin rolls), Futo-maki (thick rolls), Saiku-maki (decorative rolls) and Temaki (hand rolls), which are actually a type of skinny rolls.

 Cucumber is cut into long strips and a few of these strips, seasoned with white sesame seeds, are rolled into seaweed.